Synthetixio/SIPs/SIPS/sip-15.md

 **Liquidation Ratio**

 The liquidation ratio to initiate the liquidation process will be set at `200%` initially and adjustable by an SCCP.
-This ensures that there is sufficient buffer for the staker's collateral.
+This ensures there is sufficient buffer for the staker's collateral.
 The lower bound for the liquidation ratio would be `100% + any liquidation penalty` to pay for liquidations.

 **Liquidation Penalty**

-The liquidation penalty is paid to the liquidator and is paid as a bonus ontop of the SNX amount being redeemed.
+The liquidation penalty is paid to the liquidator and is paid as a bonus on top of the SNX amount being redeemed.

 For example, given the liquidation penalty is 10%, when 100 SNX is liquidated, then `110 SNX` is transferred to the liquidator.